 Our family is addicted to RV’ing.
 Discovering new places and experiences across this great country is something we think everyone should get a chance to do during their lifetime.
 One of the challenges we face is trying to find a good campground that fits our RV and meets our criteria.
 Things like accessibility, hookups, site size, activities, cleanliness, etc. are very important.
-Unfortunately when we were newbie RV’ers we sort of just ‘winged’ it and ended up staying in some places that did not work well for us.
+Unfortunately, when we were newbie RV’ers we would sort of just wing it and ended up staying in some places that did not work well for us.
 Through trial and error, and recommendations from trusted RV’ers, here are our 8 favorite RV friendly campgrounds in The Carolina’s and Virginia:

 — North Carolina—